sliver2er/medical_terms_dictionary/README.md

 ### Disclaimer

 This dataset is provided as-is, with no warranties or guarantees.
 If you find errors or inconsistencies, please open an issue or submit a pull request.
+Or if you want more features notice me any time.